lgbt-foundation/whitepaper/whitepaper.md

 By participating in the pink economy with the LGBT Token, however, these companies can, in an easy and meaningful manner, directly reach the LGBT community to treat LGBT consumers with the level of attention they welcome and deserve.
 Accepting LGBT Token as a method of payment in everyday transactions will enable businesses large and small to demonstrate their affiliation with the LGBT community.
 Furthermore, they can optimize their LGBT-oriented business by being able to better target this significant customer segment and understand its buying patterns and preferences.

-On the flip side, businesses can reward and incentivize the desired behavior of LGBT community members, whether this is encouraging them to generate social media stories, or granting permission for marketing approaches.
+On the flip side, businesses can reward and incentivize LGBT community members, whether by encouraging them to generate social media stories, or granting permission for marketing approaches.

-Lastly, the LGBT Foundation plans to issue a credit card to showcase the spending behaviour of LGBT Token members and allies using traditional forms of FIAT payment, while linking it to the core concept of the LGBT Foundation: LGBT Impact.
+Lastly, the LGBT Foundation is considering, subject to all necessary regulatory approvals and licences, to issue a credit card to showcase the spending behaviour of LGBT Token users, while linking it to the core concept of the "LGBT Impact" described below.

 ### 3. LGBT Impact